KaiEkkrin/ThirteenIsh/README.md

 * `combat-join` -- adds current adventurer to the combat
 * `combat-leave` -- leaves combat with the current adventurer
 * `combat-remove` -- remove a monster from the combat

+### Attacks and damage

+* `pc attack` -- attack the target (name of target, name of system-dependent attack ability).
+Rolls and determines success based on the attack ability and the target.
+* `pc damage` -- damage the target (name of target, system-dependent name of counter to damage with suitable default e.g. Hit Points).
+Rolls and offers a dialog to the target's player letting them accept or deny the damage, if accepted applies it to their variables.

 ### 13th Age